j127/astro-on-rails/README.md

 # README

 This is a personal fork of [bholmesdev/astro-on-rails](https://github.com/bholmesdev/astro-on-rails) just for poking around at the code to see how it works.
+This code isn't meant to be used, except as an example to myself.
+I also added React to Astro to see if that would work, and it does.

 ---